A caring community that reaches out to provide compassion and hope for a community free of suicide.

 REACH4HOPE offers trainings and resources that can help you learn suicide warning signs, talk openly and honestly about suicide, offer hope to someone in crisis, and save a life.

-Email or call Mona Griffin to sign up for QPR Gatekeeper Training.
+Email or call Terryll Stromberg to sign up for QPR Gatekeeper Training.

 Much like CPR, the fundamentals of QPR are easily learned and the application may save a life.
 The more gatekeepers trained in these skills, the more lives will be saved.

 Research shows that the majority of those who attempt suicide show warning signs.
 Yet, those in a position to do something about it are often reluctant to get involved.
 Suicide is an uncomfortable topic and can lead a potential helper to denial.
 Overcoming denial is an important step.
 People who are thinking about suicide are not necessarily being irrational.
 They view it as a solution to their problems.
 Gatekeepers can help them realize there are other solutions